 Common Mistakes in Dosage Calculation Practice and How to Avoid Them

 Healthcare practitioners ought to fully understand dosage calculations practice to ensure patient safety.
 However, humans are always prone to making mistakes and errors even the most advanced experts and this could harm patients.
 This article examines the common errors healthcare experts make in dosage calculation practice and how to avoid them.
-Understanding these pitfalls helps sharpen your skills as a nurse and you will have few errors in dosage calculations if any.
+Understanding these pitfalls helps sharpen your skills as a nurse and you will have few errors in the calculations if any.

 1. Misunderstanding Units of Measurement